Sue Coleman

 Sue Coleman (born March 1947) is a wildlife painter from England who moved to Vancouver Island, in Canada in 1967.
-Coleman is known for her watercolour paintings in which she uses a controversial style mimicking the styles and motifs of Indigenous art.
+Coleman is known for her watercolour paintings in which she uses a controversial style adapting the styles and motifs of Indigenous art.
 She also paints west-coast scenes, wildlife, and landscapes.
 Coleman has written and illustrated seven books.

 Career

 In 1967, Coleman moved from England to Canada and began to study the art of First Nations artists in the 1980s.
 She has called what she does as a "translation" of Indigenous Canadian art.
-She then began to make art that mimicked the style and motifs of Northwest Coast Indigenous art blended with her own representational style because as she has said, "I knew I had something of a marketable value."
+She then began to make art that combines the style and motifs of Northwest Coast Indigenous art with her own representational style because as she has said, "I wanted to help non native people, understand the art form."
 She does not feel that she is actually copying or reproducing any Indigenous artists' specific works, but rather she has stated that her work "adapts and blends a number of Indigenous styles from B.C. to create her own original style."